 Search for Products, Case Studies or keywords and hit enter to search

-The University’s vision was to create a modern purpose built facility which had a uniquely highland and traditionally Scottish character.
-When searching for an architect to make this vision a reality, they found their partner in Sheppard Robson.
+The university’s vision was to create a modern purpose built facility which had a uniquely highland and traditionally Scottish character.
+So, when searching for an architect to make this vision a reality, they found their partner in Sheppard Robson.

-The University of the Highlands and Islands fosters collaboration and supports innovation.
-It serves as a beacon of world-class research in a wide range of disciplines: physical; ecological; cultural; historical and social.
+Without a doubt, the University of the Highlands and Islands fosters collaboration and supports innovation.
+Moreover, it serves as a beacon of world-class research in a wide range of disciplines: physical; ecological; cultural; historical and social.
 Accordingly, this project was to be multiplex in order to cater to each of these.

 Known for their capacity to respond to the ever-changing political, environmental and cultural contexts, Sheppard Robson’s vision for the Inverness Campus was simple.
-They wanted a functional environment that enhanced the University’s natural surroundings whilst supplying students with world-class facilities, well designed sustainable buildings and generous landscaped green space.
+They wanted a functional environment that enhanced the university’s natural surroundings, as well as supplying students with world-class facilities, well designed sustainable buildings and generous landscaped green space.

-To realise this vision, glass atria, glazing and partitioning that achieved outstanding acoustic performance was required.
-Aesthetically it was necessary to lay the building into the landscape and from a practical point of view, it was requisite to nurture an environment built on collaboration and partnership.
-Both themes were central to the University’s mission.
-Optima’s technical expertise was called upon to design solutions that were in line with Sheppard Robson’s design intent.
+To realise this vision the project required glass atria, glazing and partitioning that could achieve an outstanding acoustic performance.
+Aesthetically it was necessary to lay the building into the landscape and from a practical point of view, it was also a requisite to nurture an environment built on collaboration and partnership.
+Understandably, both themes were central to the university’s mission.
+To meet Sheppard Robson’s design intent, they called upon our technical expertise to imagine creative solutions.

 In a similar way, being an education institution there were specific requirements – both from a functional and safety perspective.

-Firstly, a wide variety of acoustic requirements (some in excess of Rw50dB) and line loads were needed in the research and study areas.
-Secondly, each product had to be fully equipped with a fire rating and protective abilities.
+Firstly, the research and study areas needed a wide variety of acoustic requirements (some in excess of Rw50dB) and line loads.
+Secondly, we had to fully equip each product with a fire rating and protective abilities.

-Thirdly and finally, our products were required to meet the desired structural performance.
-To ensure that all of these structural and performance criteria were met, Optima produced the NBS for Sheppard Robson.
+Thirdly and finally, our products needed to meet the desired structural performance.
+To ensure that all of these structural and performance criteria were met, we produced the NBS for Sheppard Robson.

-To realise the client and architect’s vision, Optima worked hard to engineer and install products that would bring the detailed technical drawings to life.
+Furthermore, to realise the client and architect’s vision, we worked hard to engineer and install products that would bring the detailed technical drawings to life.

-Throughout the University, Technishield 65 and Revolution 54 offset glazing can be seen alongside Optima’s iconic 117 plus single glazing and Revolution double glazing.
+Throughout the university you can see Technishield 65 and Revolution 54 offset glazing alongside our iconic Optima 117 Plus single glazing and Revolution double glazing.

 By its very nature, the installed glazing allows staff members and students to interact in a collaborative and open way.